 The first section is concerned with the absolute basics: getting on and off the bike, pushing, parking, starting up and shutting down.
 This is followed by moving off and stopping, slow-speed riding and shifting up and down.
 The second section is done using exercises which make up the foundation of operating a motorcycle, students learn techniques needed to execute maneuvers at low and intermediate speeds.
 Emphasis is placed on smooth machine control.
 The third section is similar training to the police and EMS using scenarios, we use this same technique to help with bike control in emergencies and the decision making process needed in these situations.
 The students are taught collision avoidance, controlled optimum braking and controlled braking during this section and are also given time to practice and reinforce these skills.
 Students who are deemed by our instructors to be ready for the road take part in the fourth section which takes the student on a controlled group ride with our instructors.
 Ride lengths and durations are dependent on the students in the group and their skill levels.
 The ride tries to cover all types of conditions beginning with slower, low-traffic residential routes and working up to major roads.
 The On-bike training location is the south east parking lot of McMahon Stadium.

-If you are looking to get in a bit more practice before you challenge the road test but you don’t have a bike or someone to ride with, this would be perfect for you.
+You can write you Class 6 Knowledge Test and book your Road Test.
+However, if you are looking to get in a bit more practice before you challenge the road test but you don’t have a bike or someone to ride with, this would be perfect for you.
 Our instructors will spend 3 Hrs with you to help you prepare.
-This includes going through what the examiners are looking for, some on lot practice on the bike, and a mock road test.
+This includes some on lot practice on the bike, a mock road test and going through what the examiners are looking for.
 This is a great way to feel more confident for your road exam.
 Again you will be provided with the gear to use.